MnCLosSantos/mnc-route68revive/README.md

 # mnc-route68revive
-## a simple revive to make use of the used dealership as a job
+## A simple revive to make use of the used dealership as a job

 1 - Put "mnc-route68revive" into resource folder